 no prior dance experience is necessary

-the movements are simple and not stressful to the body
+in its basic form, the movements are simple and not stressful to the body

 it helps develop muscle tone, coordination, self-confidence and good health.